Making a murderer? (Years 12 and 13)

 - University of Birmingham

-Attendee Requirements: Attendees should be studying A-Level Psychology or Criminology
+Attendee requirements: Attendees should be studying A level Psychology, Sociology, Biology or Criminology

-Additional Information: Schools will be limited to 8 places for this class.
-Individual bookings can be made by students in Year 12.
-Please note you may not be allocated all the places you request depending on availability.
+Additional information: Schools will be limited to 12 places for this class.
+Individual bookings can be made by students in Years 12 and 13.

 To find out more about any of the masterclasses, please email firstname.lastname@example.org.